cal129/Flagstone-Demo/README.md

 ### Purpose

 The purpose of this project, Mindful Summit, is to design a calming, accessible, and beginner‑friendly website that helps users explore practical mental health tips in a supportive environment.
 By combining a nature‑inspired visual theme with clear navigation and diverse, inclusive imagery, the site aims to reduce barriers to accessing mental health information.
 It provides simple guidance on everyday practices such as mindfulness, sleep, physical activity, and gratitude, while also connecting users to trusted external resources and support networks.
 Ultimately, the project seeks to create a positive user experience that empowers individuals to recognize common challenges, manage stress, and take small, meaningful steps toward wellbeing.

+### Target Audiance

+The target audience for Mindful Summit includes individuals who are new to exploring mental health resources and want simple, beginner‑friendly guidance.
+The site is designed for people of all ages and backgrounds who may feel overwhelmed by complex information and prefer clear, practical tips they can apply in daily life.

+## User Stories

+_Must have_ **User story 1**: As a first-time visitor I want to see a welcoming message in a calming design So that I feel safe and encouraged to explore mental health tips.

+**Acceptance Criteria**

+-   A hero image containing a calming nature scene.
+-   Natural calming color scheme.
+-   A responsive well oraganised layout that works on phone a bigger screens.

+---

+_Must have_ **User Story 2**:As a user feeling stressed, I want to quickly find practical stress management tips So that I can try something helpful right away.

+**Acceptance Criteria**

+-   A selection of cards with tips to help mental health

+---

+_Should have_ **User Story 3**: As someone looking for professional help, I want to access trusted external resources via clear links So that I can find support beyond this site when needed.

+**Acceptance Criteria**

+-   A section with external links to other helpful websites or organisations.

+---

+_Could have_ **User Story 4**: As some looking to be inspired, I would like to read some inspireing quotes.

+**Acceptance Criteria**

+-   A section with revolving quotes to ispire.

+---